 No tyrant need fear till men begin to feel confident in each other. - Aristotle

 A fair number of quotable lines concern the lifespans and desirability of regime types as the above examples show.
-Democracies (or alternatively republics) are both praised (Machiavelli) and derided (Aristotle, Gibbon, Adams).
-Political scientists have accumulated good evidence that democratic regimes are relatively stable and good for human welfare (Gerring et al. 2005, 2012), though these lines were written long before modern democracies emerged and thus referred to something different than modern representative regimes.
-The idea that there are cycles of regimes as suggested by Aristotle and Balzac doesn’t find much favor in the literature, though Hale (2005) has recently tried to revive the idea (albeit not the cycles described here).
+Democracies (or alternatively republics) are both praised (Machiavelli) and damned (Aristotle, Gibbon, Adams).
+Political scientists have accumulated good evidence that democratic regimes are relatively stable and good for human welfare (Gerring et al. 2005, 2012), though all of these lines were written long before modern democracies emerged and thus referred to something different than modern representative regimes.
+The idea that there are cycles of regimes as suggested by Aristotle and Balzac doesn’t find much favor in the literature, though Hale (2005) and Turchin have recently tried to revive the idea (albeit not the cycles described here).
 While difficult to test, Aristotle’s prediction about the confidence of society finds some support in tipping point models of revolutions a la Kuran (1997) where citizens revolt when they are confident that others are with them.
 Overall, then, we don’t find much contemporary support for these propositions; most seem bound to their time.

 Corruption, the most infallible symptom of constitutional liberty. - Edward Gibbon

 Liberty is to faction what air is to fire, an ailment without which it instantly expires. - Hamilton